 We use open-source software in our products and services and will use open-source software in the future.
-In addition, we contribute software source code to open-source projects under open-source licenses, and anticipate doing so in the future.
-The terms of many open-source licenses to which we are subject have not been interpreted by U.S. or foreign courts, and there is a risk that open-source software projects under open-source licenses to which we are subject have not been interpreted by U.S. or foreign courts, and there is a risk that open-source claiming ownership of, or demanding release of, the open-source software or derivative works that we developed using such software, which could include our proprietary source code, or otherwise seeking to enforce the terms of the applicable open-source licenses.
-These claims could result in litigation and could require significant additional research and development resources, and we may not be able to complete it successfully.
-In addition to risks related to license requirements, use of certain open-source code we contribute to open-source projects is publicly available, our ability to protect our intellectual property rights with respect to such software source code we contribute to open-source software concertain software, and y on the provide or distribute our provide warranties or controls on the origin of software.
-Additionally, because any software source code we contribute to open-source projects is publicly available, our ability to protect our intellectual property rights with respect to such software source code may be limited or lost entirely, and we may be unable to greater or others is publicly available, our ability to protect our intellectual property rights with respect to such software anegative effect on our business, financial condition and operating results.
+In addition, we contribute software source code to open-source projects under open-source licenses or release internal software projects under open-source licenses, and anticipate doing so in the future.
+The terms of many open-source licenses to which we are subject have not been interpreted by U.S. or foreign courts, and there is a risk that open-source software licenses could be construed in a manner that imposes unanticipated conditions or restrictions on our ability to provide or distribute our products or services.
+Additionally, we may from time to time face claims from third parties claiming ownership of, or demanding release of, the open-source software or derivative works that we developed using such software, which could include our proprietary source code, or otherwise seeking to enforce the terms of the applicable open-source license.
+These claims could result in litigation and could require us to make our software source code freely available, purchase a costly license or cease offering the implicated products or services unless and until we can re-engineer them to avoid infringement.
+This re-engineering process could require significant additional research and development resources, and we may not be able to complete it successfully.
+In addition to risks related to license requirements, use of certain open-source software can lead to greater risks than use of third-party commercial software, as open-source licensors generally do not provide warranties or controls on the origin of software.
+Additionally, because any software source code we contribute to open-source projects is publicly available, our ability to protect our intellectual property rights with respect to such software source code may be limited or lost entirely, and we may be unable to prevent our competitors or others from using such contributed software source code.
+Any of these risks could be difficult to eliminate or manage, and, if not addressed, could have a negative effect on our business, financial condition and operating results.